devleaks/lata-docs/docs/Configuration Files.md

       - -90
 ```

 For example: Sewage truck will stop 35 meters from the nose tip of the aircraft, 2 meters right from the middle longitudinal axis of the aircraft, and will point 80 degrees (right) from the aircraft axis.
 The name of that position is `sewage-position`.
 This position is at the back of a typical small aircraft.
-If a fourth position is given, it is used to control the height of the contact between the ground support vehicle and the aircraft (bridges, loading belts…)
+If a fourth position is given, it is used to control the height of the contact point between the ground support vehicle and the aircraft (bridges, loading belts…) if needed.

-Distances are in meters, and can be negative, which correspond to the opposite direction.
+Distances are in meters, and can be negative, which correspond to the same distance in the opposite direction.
 Laterally, left is negative, longitudinally, in front of the aircraft is negative.

 Without a precise position of support vehicle through a profile, LATA will use a default profile based on the aircraft class.
 The default fallback class is class `C`, which correspond to an Airbus A320 or a Boeing 737.
 To identify profile for an aircraft class, the name of the aircraft type need to be the single letter of the class.